alabou/NMOS-MatroxOnly/NMOS With IPMX.md

 > Note: A Sender indicating both `true` and `false` values in its capabilities describes that it may produce both HDCP and non-HDCP streams according to some internal criteria evaluated at activation time.

-> Note: HKEP is possible only forRTP based transport protocols, all supporting an SDP transport file.
+> Note: HKEP is possible only for RTP based transport protocols, all supporting an SDP transport file.

 ### SDP Transport File